derailed-dash/Advent-of-Code/docs/python/exceptions.md

 - The first list works fine, as expected.
 - The second list results in a `ValueError`, which is caught.
 The code then prints the error message in a friendly way.

+### Defining Your Own Exceptions

 ### Exception Payloads

 The exception object contains information that describes the exception.
-This is called the exception payload.

-### Defining Your Own Exceptions
+We can add useful data to the exception, e.g. to help us handle the exception, or to provide more useful context to the user.

 ### Exception Chaining